giuliomariani/Jupyter/README.md

 # Jupyter
-Repository created for our jupyter notebook and python code
+Repository created for our jupyter notebooks and python code